If you need to execute a shell command with Python, there are two ways. You can either use the subprocess module or the run command(

 ifconfig as our shell command.
 The

-with statement ensures that the proc object is closed properly when we exit the block.
+with statement ensures that the proc object is closed correctly when we exit the block.

 This is especially important when you are working with large amounts of data.
-If you don’t close the proc object properly, your program will close before all the data is read from stdout.
+If you don’t close the proc object, your program will close before all the data is read from stdout.
 Additionally, it will leave a file descriptor open for your OS.

 The Command library is another convenient way to execute shell scripts inside Python.
 The Command module is a wrapper around the Popen method of the subprocess module.
 But, Command has outstanding capabilities for logging and debugging.